jknix/sspyrs/README.rst

     rpt_tables = myrpt.tabledata()

 The resulting variable will be a dictionary of Pandas DataFrames, whose keys in the dictionary correspond to the data object names within the .rdl file.
+This method also attempts some limited data parsing for number and date columns.

 Exporting Data
 --------------